 This is called the bloom, and it ensures all the grounds are wet for the main pour.
 This gives a much more even extraction of flavour.

 You will see bubbles of air and CO2 start to be released, this is when the water hits a dry spot.
-To speed this process up you can use a teaspoon to turn over the grounds in the middle of the coffee bed, or give the brewer a gentle spin.
+Some people use a teaspoon to stir the grounds to speed up the process, or give the brewer a gentle spin, it's up to you.
 You will also find that the fresher the coffee is, the more CO2 will be released.

 Step 5 - The Main Pour